jepusto/lmeInfo/cran-comments.md

+## Resubmission 2
+This resubmission omits the space within the doi specification in Description.

 ## Resubmission
 This is a resubmission.
 This resubmission adds undirected single quotes for non-English usage and package names in title and description in the DESCRIPTION file.
 The resubmission also fixes the abbreviations and extra spaces between words in description in the DESCRIPTION file.